amylour/scoops_pp1/README.md

 ### **Media References**

 - [Unsplash](https://unsplash.com/), [Pexels](https://www.pexels.com/), and [Pixabay](https://pixabay.com/) for all images used on this site.
-Credit to photographers Jonathan Cooper, Lukas, Katie Rainbow, Kyle Hinkson and Dulce Silvagni.
+Credit to photographers Jonathan Cooper, Lukas, Katie Rainbow, Kyle Hinkson, and Dulce Silvagni.
 - [Font Awesome](https://fontawesome.com/) for the icons used in the footer of this site.
 - [Favicon](https://favicon.io/) for the favicon used for this site.
 - [Google Maps](https://www.google.com/maps) for the map used in this site.